Liberia women's national football team: Amputee football team

 A woman's team from the country competed at the 2011 Cup of African Nations for Amputee Football.
 In that year, they played Ghana in a friendly in Monrovia, Liberia in the lead up to the competition.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.

-Their first draw was achieved in 2014.